achaverrar/frontend-mentor-challenges/product-preview-card-component/README.md

 Therefore, if your target audience includes those people, try to make your code compatible with those browsers.
 It's not that hard, I promise.
 For CSS, you can use the autoprefixer plugin of PostCSS and for JavaScript, you can use Babel.
 Once again, Webpack does all of it automatically for you, once you've set it up.

-I encourage you to check my [settings](./webpack.config.prod.js) where I added comments on what does what, and [my guide to set up Webpack](./additional_notes.txt) which is what worked for me, using Webpack5.
+I encourage you to check [my guide to set up Webpack 5](./guide_webpack_setup.md) where I added explanations on what does what, what you really need and why you need it, as well as some additional resources to dive deeper on the topic.

 [Let's go back to the table of contents](#table-of-contents)

 #### The most important learning of all

 Even though this was a simple component, this was a long journey for me.
 When I started, I didn't have a workflow defined, nor did I know anything about Sass, Webpack, Font loading strategies, Lighthouse, Markdown...
 And I know I didn't need to use all of that, but I decided to use this project as a learning experience.

-Leaving the complexity for the concepts and technologies and not on the design surely made it more manageable for me.
-I think I learned a lot from this project, and I learned as much as I wanted, I got as far as I allowed myself to and from that, I learned two things:
+Leaving the complexity to the concepts and technologies and not on the design surely made it more manageable for me.
+I think I learned a lot from this project, and I learned as much as I wanted, I got as far as I allowed myself to and here are the main takeaways from my journey, which might not be related to coding at all:

-- Always do your best: and that doesn't always equals work hard.
-Sometimes, the best you can do is step back from a task, and try do what you can do for the day.
-Maybe it is to ask for help.
-Sometimes, what you can do is remember you're human and be patient yourself and the process.
-Take care of yourself and remember tomorrow is another day, try to make your tomorrow easier, and hold the belief that if you keep showing up every day, working on what you can, you'll get the job done.

-- Every project is a learning oportunity.
+- **Plan ahead**, it seems like that's too much time not working, and it's true, because it makes coding easier and saves you tons of time and headaches.

+- **Commit, commit, commit**, not only it is a good practice but also a life saver when something goes wrong.

+- **Document as you go**, documenting is a boring task for us who prefer the excitement of coding and learning, but it's important and has to be done.
+So, taking notes of the important stuff as you go and then connecting those notes will be easier than trying to remember everything at the end, to pull off the whole README from scratch.
+Bookmark relevant links, too.

+- **Measure your progress:** because only that way you can have an objective perspective of your work and your skills.
+Projects are tied to deadlines, and knowing how fast you can achieve some goals is key, because only then you know what's feasable for you and what expectations are realistic.
+Knowing your level of proficiency will help you know when to ask for help and how much you're improving in your journey.

+- **Some things will take some time**.
+Sometimes you just want to finish a task, but you're stuck and you spend a lot of time debugging and it doesn't work, and minutes become hours, and it just doesn't work, and you're even thinking of staying up all night, because it's just this one little tiny thing that's missing.
+Don't.

+I've learned some things take some time, time to clear your head, so that you can finally see the bug that's in front of you, time to wrap your head around a new concept, time to get help, time to come up with an idea...
+You have to do your best.
+But you must know that banging your head against the keyboard for hours and staying all night while you stare at StackOverflow isn't doing your best.

+Sometimes, the best you can do is to step back from what you're doing, remember you're human and be gentle with yourself.

+**Doing your best means making the best possible use of your time**, within your realm of possibilities, so you must know what's possible for you at the moment and among those things, choose what you can do best.

+If this task isn't working right now, go do something that does: maybe that's working on something else until you get some help, or maybe that's just taking notes of the resources you can consult later (when your mind is clearer), shutting down your computer, taking care of your mind and body, and trying again tomorrow.

+Because some things take some time, you shouldn't give up, but instead have faith in yourself and the process, and keep showing up, every new day, keep trying and doing your best, because only that way you'll accomplish your goals.
+I know you will, and I hope so do you.

 ### Continued development